-- Knead in a stand mixer for 5 minutes (10 by hand)
+- Knead in a stand mixer for 10 minutes.

 - Punch down dough and cut into eight pieces.

-- Working with just one piece at a time (keep other pieces covered) roll out with your hands a long rope of dough.
+- Working with just one piece at a time (keep other pieces covered) form dough into a 10 inch rope.

 - Cut rope into one inch pieces.

-- In a large pot boil water and mix in baking soda.
-Once boiling, add cut pretzels.
+- In a large pot boil 6 cups of water and add baking soda.
+Once boiling, add cut 10-12 pretzels.
 You will need to do this in several batches because you don't want to overcrowd the pan.
-I boiled one rope at a time.

-- Boil for 1 -1 1/2 minutes.
+- Boil until dough floats to the top - approximately 1 minute.
 Remove with a slotted spoon so the water will drain off.
 Place on a paper towel and then move to a baking sheet lined with parchment paper.

 - While the pretzels are still damp, sprinkle with coarse salt.

 - Bake in a preheated 400 degree oven for 20 minutes.